 Life is like the “process”.
 We used to be like the raw materials; in our old life, we might often feel less valuable and it seemed impossible to be a good person with great impact.
 However, through a series of process, that is often painful, unpleasant, or inconvenient, we have been growing to become a better person.
 We might think our circumstances and environment often “heat up” and “pressurize” us so much, however we have been actually transformed into a valuable product after being “purified” from all the impurities in our hearts and minds, such as hatred, envy, anger, and other negative emotions.
 This is not an instant “process” and often demands our patience, endurance, and persistence.
 Our characters are shaped along the way; there are some “bonds” we need to make while some others we need to break.
 Ultimately, when we turn into a “pure product”, our values are so high that people would give respect and honor to us.
 I believe that prayer and faith can be the good “catalyst” for our life process.
 (Hopefully, the already good reaction is not reversible) 😀

 Not less importantly, the “balance” is what we always need in the “process” of life.
 All the blessings and good things in our life are not supposed to accumulate for our own.
 Our money and talents are to be shared with others, especially those who are in need.
 We come to this world without carrying anything and we’ll one day leave this world without carrying anything.
-Knowing this insight, we need to keep every aspect in our life balanced if we want to go through every life process as ideal as possible.
-For instance, whenever we feel that we had overworked, we can stay balanced by taking a break with some fun or relaxing activities.
-Of course, there is a case when the process is not in balance, for example due to an excessive amount of heat (overheating) that would potentially fail the process.
-This condition will undoubtedly result in a poor product that is less useful and even rejectable.
-If you are happy, don’t be so happy that you ignore other person’s struggles.
+Knowing this insight, we need to keep every aspect in our life in balance if we want to go through every life process as ideal as possible.
+For instance, whenever we feel that we had overworked, we can keep the balance by taking a break with some fun or relaxing activities.
+There is a case when the process is not in balance, for example due to an excessive amount of heat (overheating) that would potentially fail the process.
+This condition might result in a poor product that is less useful and even rejectable.
+If you are happy, don’t be so happy that you ignore the other person’s struggles.
 If you are rich, don’t be too rich that you neglect the poor.
 If you are religious, don’t be too religious that you become judgmental to others.
-If you are smart, don’t be too smart that you underestimate the lowly one.
+If you are smart, don’t be too smart that you underestimate the lowly ones.
 Studying Chemical Engineering is truly a life-transforming experience to me.

 I got you!